About Us

 Here are the phases in data migration testing:

 Data cleansing is performed on the system that stores and maintains the data.
 The errors in the system are determined.
-These errors may be blank fields, inappropriate data length.
+These errors may be blank fields or inappropriate data length.
 The data can be checked either using SQL commands or by using data migration tools.
 The data dependencies in the system should also be determined as incorrect information in one table can affect the other linked tables.
 All the issues detected should be fixed and the data count should be verified.

 After the end of migration, it is tested that the data has successfully migrated to the target system within the predefined downtime.
 It also involves verifying that the schema of the data has been changed as per the new system.
 The data types including the business and technical ones of the migrated data are tested and the flow of data within the system is verified.
 The target system should continue the functionalities present in the legacy system.
 The existence of the redundancy of the legacy data should also be checked and removed.
-Other testing like performance testing, usability testing, security testing and rollback testing are performed on the target system.
+Another testing like performance testing, usability testing, security testing, and rollback testing are performed on the target system.

 Below are the strategies for data migration testing: